jacobdweightman/swiftsmith/README.md

 # SwiftSmith

 SwiftSmith is a tool for generating random, valid programs in the Swift programming language.
 It is part of an ongoing research project in testing the Swift compiler.
+It attempts to make a few guarantees about the behavior of the generated programs:

+1. Generated programs are "finite" and program generation halts.
+2. Programs are valid in the sense that they compile successfully, though may (and probably do) contain warnings.
+3. All functions exposed by the generated programs can run on any inputs of the correct types, and will halt.

+## Supported Language Features

+SwiftSmith generates programs that use a subset of Swift language features.
+This makes it easier to control the structure of generated programs and ensure that the above requirements are met.

+Features that are currently supported are:
+* function declarations
+* variable declarations
+* enum type declarations without raw values
+* enum case declarations without associated values
+* if/else statements

 ## How to use it